CommandPost/FCPCafe/docs/case-studies/the-shadow.md

 ![Still frames of Der Schatten.
 A woman in front of a painting of a wounded woman, a winding staircase, two people in a mortuary, a steep escalator](/static/the-shadow-1.jpg)

-You can watch the show [here](https://www.zdf.de/serien/der-schatten) (eventually geofenced, if you are not in Germany).
+You can [watch the show](https://www.zdf.de/serien/der-schatten) (eventually geofenced, if you are not in Germany).

 ---